 Residential construction is becoming more and more popular with the use of steel.
 Designers and architects used to pick wood for framing applications.
 However, many professionals started using steel instead of wood because of the issue of Durability with wood framing.

 We can’t ignore the costs and energy involved when using steel for construction.
 The number of people interested in taking the test may have increased, but few contractors choose steel framing to build their homes.
+When constructing the buildings, constructors may require different type of structural steel products like lintels, beams and flitches that can be shaped into a variety of styles.
+These products can be easily available online.
+You just need to type “steel lintels near me” on Search Engine then you will see more relevant results from where you can buy these products.

 In 2002, the U.S. Department of Housing built two homes, one with steel framing and another with wood.
 The goal was to find out how much it cost to build two houses.